ejfox/website/content/blog/md/things-ive-learned-about-elections.md

 House races are organized by house districts.
 The borders of these house districts are [primarily decided by state legislatures](https://ballotpedia.org/State-by-state_redistricting_procedures) but some <small>(AZ, CA, ID, WA)</small> are made by independent commissions.
 [538 did an excellent piece](https://projects.fivethirtyeight.com/redistricting-maps/) on congressional redistricting and gerrymandering.

 ## Election data
 Once a vote is cast, ballots are counted and the counts are delivered to a central location and the numbers are reported in regular intervals (usually).
 That is all handled by state and local governments, often by county and state boards of elections.

 The media (and by extension, the public) are given access to the vote counts at this point.
 Often times you can find a website run by the Secretary of State which will have the latest results for different statewide elections.
-Data services will pay reporters or [stringers](https://news.ycombinator.com/item?id=12912528) to go to the places where votes are counted to and send the results back to competing data services which then resell that data to news organizations.
+Data services will pay reporters or [stringers](https://news.ycombinator.com/item?id=12912528) to go to the places where votes are counted to and send the results back to competing data services which then resell that data to news organizations (live election results are not cheap).

 Election day vote and [exit poll](https://ballotpedia.org/Exit_polling) [result data](https://www.pewresearch.org/fact-tank/2016/11/02/just-how-does-the-general-election-exit-poll-work-anyway/) is provided to ABC, CBS, CNN, and NBC News in a consortium called the **National Election Pool**.
 The data is fed by [Edison Research](https://www.edisonresearch.com/election-polling/).

 Alternatives for live data include [Decision Desk HQ](https://decisiondeskhq.com/) or the [AP Elections API](https://developer.ap.org/ap-elections-api/).

-Live election results are not cheap.

 Historical data can be found from the above sources as well as from [MIT](https://electionlab.mit.edu/data) or [OpenElections](http://www.openelections.net/).
+[MapBox](https://www.mapbox.com/elections) also has pre-bound boundaries with historical data.

 County-level presidential results 2008-2016 have been [collected in this GitHub repo](https://github.com/tonmcg/US_County_Level_Election_Results_08-16)